Extraterrestrial life

-Pre-modern writers typically assumed that extraterrestrial "worlds" would be inhabited by living beings.
-William Vorilong, in the 15th century, acknowledged the possibility that Christ could have visited extraterrestrial worlds to redeem their inhabitants.
-Nicholas of Cusa wrote in 1440 that the Earth was "a brilliant star" like other celestial objects visible in space, which would appear similar to the Sun from an exterior perspective due to a layer of "fiery brightness" in the outer layer of the atmosphere.
-He theorized that all extraterrestrial bodies could be inhabited by men, plants, and animals, including the Sun.
-Descartes wrote that there was no means to prove that the stars were not inhabited by "intelligent creatures," but their existence was a matter of speculation.
-The writings of these thinkers show that interest in extraterrestrial life existed throughout history, but it is only recently that humans have had any means of investigating it.
+Speculation about inhabited worlds beyond Earth dates back to antiquity.
+Early Christian writers, including Augustine, discussed ideas from thinkers like Democritus and Epicurus about countless worlds in the vast universe.
+Pre-modern writers typically assumed extraterrestrial "worlds" were inhabited by living beings.
+William Vorilong, in the 15th century, acknowledged the possibility Jesus could have visited extraterrestrial worlds to redeem their inhabitants.
+In 1440, Nicholas of Cusa suggested Earth is a “brilliant star”; he theorized that all celestial bodies, even the Sun, could host life.
+Descartes wrote that there were no means to prove the stars were not inhabited by "intelligent creatures", but their existence was a matter of speculation.